Sealpillow/MapleStory_Tricore_Optimizer/README.md

 In a case this is your core: Final Blow, Beyond Blade, Smash Swing <br/>
 ![image](https://user-images.githubusercontent.com/51332449/174590704-42b34417-2849-4c75-9a02-be0b2bf48d9f.png)

-Input keys with space in between
+Input keys with space in between<br/>
 Input: <br/>
 ![image](https://user-images.githubusercontent.com/51332449/174592399-f3aebfaf-cb68-42a9-99bf-f41fe00ed268.png)